-Germany Proposes 10% Tax on Big Tech's Digital Revenue: A Global Shift in Digital Taxation
+Germany Proposes 10% Tax on Big Tech's Digital Revenue

 In a move that could reshape international tax policy, Germany has proposed a 10% tax on the digital revenues of major online platforms operating within its borders.
 The announcement, made by Culture Minister Wolfram Weimer, positions Germany alongside a growing list of countries pushing back against the tax minimization strategies of global tech giants.